-This report provides an update relating to Council Wardens, Environmental Enforcement and Street Cleansing in the Keighley Area.
+This report provides an update relating to Council Wardens, Environmental Enforcement and Street Cleansing in the Shipley Area.
 It highlights a developing approach that delivers on the cleaner/greener agenda at an Area, Ward, neighbourhood and street level that is supported by residents, businesses and community organisations as part of the People Can - Make a Difference Campaign.

-Steve Hartley Strategic Director Place
+Steve Hartley Strategic Director, Place

-Report contacts: Damian Fisher/Louise

-Williams

-Shipley Area Co-ordinator

-Phone: 01274 437146 / 01274 431066 E-mail: damian.fisher@bradford.gov.uk Portfolio:
+Damian Fisher, Area Co-ordinator Louise Williams, Area Co-ordinator Phone: 01274 437146 / 01274 431066 E-mail: damian.fisher@bradford.gov.uk louise.williams@bradford.gov.uk Portfolio: